AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Evaluation

-\parab{\sysname builds accurate models at low bandwidths.} We explore the impact of compression on accuracy and completeness using (a) a synthetic building in AirSim and (b) \textit{real-world} traces.
-In addition to the three compression schemes discussed earlier, we compute accuracy and completeness for (a) raw point clouds, (b) viewpoint compression and (c) lossless compression.
-The first two alternatives provide calibration, while the third alternative explores reconstruction performance under higher bandwidth as would be available, for example, in 5G deployments.
+We explore the impact of compression on accuracy and completeness using (a) a synthetic building in AirSim and (b) \textit{real-world} traces.
+In addition to the three compression schemes discussed earlier (\secref{s:compression}), we compute accuracy and completeness for (a) viewpoint compression and (b) lossless compression.
+The first contextualizes our results, while the second alternative explores reconstruction performance under higher bandwidth as would be available, \eg in 5G deployments.

-As \tabref{tab:reconstruction_vs_compression} shows, viewpoint filtering achieves a 10$\times$ compression throughout.
-Low compression is an order of magnitude more efficient beyond this.
+Viewpoint filtering is the same as a raw point cloud, but with zero points removed.
+With this, it achieves a 10$\times$ compression throughout.
+As \tabref{tab:reconstruction_vs_compression} shows, low compression is an order of magnitude more efficient beyond this.
 Despite this, \sysname can achieve high quality reconstruction.
-For the AirSim building, consider accuracy: the raw-point cloud has an accuracy of 0.21~m and 0.09~m, which is attributable entirely to SLAM error.
-View-point filtering does not degrade accuracy since it only omits zero returns.
-Low compression, with a bandwidth of 3.8~Mbps (easily achievable over LTE and over 100$\times$ more compact than the raw LiDAR output) only adds 4~cm and 5~cm to accuracy and completeness (respectively).
+For the AirSim building, consider accuracy: the viewpoint filtered point cloud has an accuracy and completeness of 0.10~m and 0.08~m respectively, which is attributable entirely to SLAM error.
+Low compression, with a bandwidth of 3.8~Mbps (easily achievable over LTE and over 100$\times$ more compact than the raw LiDAR output) only adds 2~cm and 1~cm to accuracy and completeness, respectively.
+This also shows that there is little room for improvement with 5G bandwidths.
 Medium and high compression have significantly poorer accuracy and completeness.
-Similar results hold true for the other AirSim building, so we omit for brevity.
+Results for other buildings are similar, so we omit them for brevity. \raj{Some parts of the paper have accuracy and completeness numbers in cm, while others have in meters, particularly the tables.}

-Results from our drone flights validate that \textit{real-world} data of a large building (dimensions in \tabref{tab:reconstruction_vs_compression}) can result in comparable performance (\tabref{tab:reconstruction_vs_compression}).
+Results from our drone flights validate that \textit{real-world} data of a large building (dimensions in \tabref{tab:reconstruction_vs_compression}) results in comparable performance (\tabref{tab:reconstruction_vs_compression}).
 Since we lack a reference ground truth for real-world data, we use the 3D model generated from raw traces.
-With real-world traces, we can build accurate, and complete 3D models that are within 9-13~cm completeness and accuracy for low compression, and about 16-23~cm for medium compression, with respect to the uncompressed traces.
+With real-world traces, we can build accurate, and complete 3D models that are within 9-13~cm completeness and accuracy for low compression, and about 16-23~cm for medium compression, relative to the raw traces.
 This suggests that highly compressed point clouds do not significantly impact accuracy and completeness.